1. Home

 During a solar inverter's DC to AC electricity conversion, some energy is lost in the form of heat.
 The less energy lost through heat, the greater the inverter’s efficiency.

-Across the board, solar conversion efficiencies vary by brand, but most quality home inverters run around 97% to 99% efficient, so energy loss is relatively minor.
+Across the board, solar conversion efficiencies vary by brand, but most quality home inverters have a maximum efficiency of 97% to 99%, so energy loss is relatively minor.
 While operating in real-world conditions, however, shading, weather, and your other solar equipment will have an impact on your system’s overall energy production efficiency.

 Solar Inverter Sizing

-Inverter manufacturers always specify the input energy that their products can process, as well as their maximum power output.
-For instance, a string inverter may be able to handle a maximum input energy of 4,000 watts from solar panels, and output 3,000 watts of electricity at any given time.
+Inverter manufacturers always specify the input energy their products can process and their maximum power output.
+For instance, a string inverter may be able to handle a maximum input energy of 4,000 watts from solar panels, and output 3,000 watts.

 Inverter clipping explained

 Solar installers will make sure the photovoltaic inverter size matches the capacity of the solar array for optimum power conversion.
-You may be surprised to learn that it’s usually not an exact match, and just because you have 5 kilowatts of solar panels doesn’t mean you will pair them with a 5 kilowatt inverter.
+You may be surprised to learn it’s usually not an exact match.
+For instance, just because you have 5 kilowatts of solar panels doesn’t mean you will pair them with a 5 kilowatt inverter.

-Typically it’s more cost-effective to pick an inverter that is designed to handle slightly less electricity than the maximum amount of power that the solar panels can generate.
-When the panels are generating this extra electricity capacity that the inverter can’t handle, it’s called “clipping,” and that extra electricity is lost to the system.
+Typically it’s more cost effective to pick an inverter designed to handle slightly less electricity than the maximum amount of power the solar panels can generate.
+When the panels are generating this extra electricity capacity the inverter can’t handle, it’s called clipping, and the extra electricity is lost to the system.

 Local Solar Inverter Regulations

-In general, local regulations for solar inverters are rarely something that you need to worry about as a homeowner.
-Reputable solar installers will be familiar with the specific rules that govern solar energy installations in your area.
+In general, local regulations for solar inverters are rarely something you need to worry about as a homeowner.
+Reputable solar installers will be familiar with the specific rules governing solar energy installations in your area.

 Your system size is typically limited by your inverter's size, rather than the number of panels you install.
 In most cases, your solar inverter’s maximum capacity may be rated to match or slightly exceed your home’s approximate annual electricity demand.